danclaudino/Projection-based_Embedding/README.md

-# Projection-based Embedding with SVD orbitals
+# Projection-based Embedding with SPADE orbitals

-Python script and modules to run projection-based embedding calculations using SVD orbitals
+Python script and modules to run projection-based embedding calculations using SPADE orbitals

 ## Requirements